richardbumbury/results-js/README.md

 ## `Store`

-The `Store` class is a pivotal component of the `Result` library, designed to serve as the central hub for state management within applications.
+The `Store` class is a pivotal component of `Results`, designed to serve as the central hub for state management within applications.
 It facilitates a cohesive and predictable approach to managing application state, leveraging the principles of immutability and functional programming to ensure reliable and efficient state transitions.

 ### Role and Usage